 Before you commit, see what other clients have to say.
 Look for reviews and testimonials on trusted platforms like Google as well as on the company’s own website.
 A long history of positive feedback is a strong signal that the company consistently delivers on its promises.
 Pay attention to comments about customer service, the condition of the aircraft, and the overall experience.
 While every company might have an occasional issue, a pattern of glowing reviews shows a commitment to client satisfaction and is a great indicator that you’ll have a seamless and enjoyable journey.

-Fly with Confidence: Your Hangar 7 Experience
+Your Next Flight: The Hangar 7 Experience

 Choosing a charter service is about more than just finding a plane; it's about finding a partner you can trust to handle every detail with precision and care.
 At Hangar 7, we combine decades of aviation experience with a deep commitment to your safety, comfort, and schedule.
 We understand that your time is valuable, and our mission is to provide a seamless travel experience that reflects your standards.
 From the moment you request a quote to the moment you land, our team is dedicated to delivering reliable, flexible, and impeccable service.
 We manage the logistics so you can focus on what matters most, whether that's preparing for a critical meeting or simply relaxing on your way to a well-deserved vacation.
 Our approach is built on a foundation of trust and expertise, ensuring every flight with us is a testament to what private aviation should be.
 We take pride in our memberships with prestigious aviation organizations, which hold us to the highest standards of safety and operational excellence.
 This isn't just a service for us; it's a craft we've perfected over years of serving discerning travelers like you.
 When you fly with Hangar 7, you're not just a passenger—you're our priority.

-Our Fleet Options and Pricing Structure
+Explore Our Fleet and Pricing

 Finding the right aircraft is the first step in planning your perfect trip.
 The cost to charter a private jet can range from around $2,000 to over $14,000 per hour, depending entirely on the aircraft you choose.
 A smaller turboprop is an efficient choice for short, regional flights, while a large, long-range jet offers the ultimate in comfort and capability for international travel.
 We provide access to a diverse fleet to ensure we can match you with the ideal aircraft for your specific itinerary, group size, and budget.
 Our team will walk you through the options, explaining the benefits of each so you can make an informed decision with complete confidence.

-Transparent Pricing with No Hidden Fees
+Get a Clear Quote with No Hidden Fees

 We believe that trust begins with transparency.
 When you receive a quote from Hangar 7, you can be certain that we’ve accounted for all the variables.
 Beyond the hourly rate, the final price of a charter includes necessary expenses like fuel surcharges, landing fees, and crew costs.
 Depending on your trip, other items might include de-icing in colder climates, international handling fees, or custom in-flight catering.
 Our commitment is to provide you with a clear, comprehensive quote that outlines every cost.
 There are no surprises or hidden fees, allowing you to book your flight with a full understanding of your investment and peace of mind.